ant-design/ant-ux/README.md

 ###  How to use

 * Download the latest version.
-* Import the file into your OmniGraffle.
-(If you do not have OminGraffle, please download one first)
+* Import the file into your OmniGraffle,Sketch,Axure.
 * Create a new canvas, and invoke Ant-UX from the library.

 It is very easy-to-use, and here is the [basic tutorial](http://beforweb.com/node/202).